Peachtree City Car Accident Attorney

 - What do I do after an Peachtree City car accident?
 Obviously, if you or someone else is injured, call 911 immediately and secure necessary medical care.
 If the parties to the wreck are medically stable, call the police and exchange insurance and registration information.
 If possible, take photographs of your car, the other car or cars involved in the accident, and the wreck scene.
 Make sure to tell the responding police officer all relevant facts that you can remember, as memories fade over time.

 - Should I talk to the at-fault driver’s insurance adjuster?
 No. You have to remember that the insurance adjusters for the at-fault driver are not looking out for your best interests.
 Rather, their goal is to attempt to get you to give a statement, usually recorded, that they will later try to use against you if you say something different in the future.
 For example, your knee may not hurt the day of the wreck and if you tell the insurance adjuster that your knee is “fine” he or she will document that comment and remember it forever.
 You have now locked yourself into a position regarding the health of your knee.
 One day after the wreck, your knee may start to hurt or swell and you may discover a ligament tear which requires surgery.
 What now?
 You have already told the adjuster that your knee was “fine” so the insurance company will fight you at every step, trying to paint you as someone who does not tell the truth or who is exaggerating the injury.
-Always retain a lawyer before contacting the insurance company for the at-fault driver.
+Always retain an Atlanta personal injury lawyer before contacting the insurance company for the at-fault driver.

 - When should I retain a lawyer after a car or truck wreck?
 As soon as possible.
 The first and most important thing to focus on after the wreck is your health and the health of your family; however, it is good practice to retain an injury attorney as soon as you can.
 Why?
 Often, critical evidence needs to be preserved.
 For example, at times, it is crucial to preserve the actual car, even if it is deemed “totaled.”
 Also, many cars are equipped with electronic data recorders (muck like an airplane’s ‘black box’) and it may be necessary to secure the data in order to prove your case.
 Next, in truck wreck cases, vital pieces of information like the electronic data from the truck, driver’s logs, and bills of lading need to be secured in order to investigate the actions of the at-fault truck driver.